wp-plugins/wp-cms-post-control/readme.txt

 Simplify and customise the write post and page areas of WordPress to just show the controls you need.
 Great for de-cluttering - do you really need those pingback and trackback options... now you can decide what each individual level of user can see and use!

-It also features other advanced configuration options like disable autosaves, revisions and disable the Flash uploader.
+It also features other advanced configuration options like disable autosaves and limit the number of revisions saved.

 **NEW** - Control exactly how many revisions are saved when you are amending your content or even turn off revisions.
 This stops your database getting clogged up and is great when you are designing a site!